 After spending the majority of my time in the small town, as beautiful as the city was, I later on realized that my love for it wasn’t genuine because I only cared for the activities and worldly things I’m already used to.
 Things that I have right at my doorstep back in the UK.

 I learned so much about myself, my family, and the importance of hard work.
-I got that wake up call reminding me of how much my parents have sacrificed to get to where they are so that their children could have a better life.
+I got that wake up call reminding me of how much my parents have sacrificed to get to where they are so that we could have a better life.
 If not for this commitment, which big house in Accra would I be stunting in please?

 The village is the root cause of everything I stand for.

 He officially became the chief on 19th September.
-It was such an exciting and overwhelming experience as I had never attended anything like this before.
+It was such an exciting and overwhelming experience as I had never attended anything like that before.
 Every minute something caught me off guard.
-I’m all for surprises but maybe everyone wanted me to fall down, I don’t know.
+I’m all for surprises but maybe everybody wanted me to fall down, I don’t know.
 This was the town he grew up in so all the locals paid massive homage, especially the ones who had watched him grow.

-When I first found out I’d look at him like is that you yeah?!
+When I first found out I’d look at him like, is that you yeah?!